jessicacousins/blackjack_fullstack_app/README.md

 This is a web-based Blackjack game where the player can draw cards, stand, and attempt to beat the dealer by getting a hand value as close to 21 as possible without exceeding it.

+## Firebase Authentication Integration

+This project includes Firebase authentication, allowing users to sign up, log in, and log out using email/password or Google Authentication.
+Before playing the game, users must sign in via the authentication page.
+Once logged in, the game becomes accessible, and a logout button is provided to end the session.
+Please note, Firebase configuration (firebase.js) is not included in the repository and needs to be set up separately.

 ## Features

 - Shuffle and deal cards randomly at the start of each game.